 useRole

-Adds relevant screen reader props for a given element
+Adds base screen reader props to the reference and floating elements for a given role.

 const {getReferenceProps, getFloatingProps} = useInteractions([